 Inventories are valued at the lower of cost and net realisable value.
 In general, cost is determined on a weighted average basis.
 The cost of inventories comprises all costs of purchase, costs of conversion and other costs, including a proportion of relevant overheads, incurred in bringing them to their present location and condition.
 Net realisable value is the estimate of the selling price in the ordinary course of business, less the costs of completion and selling expenses.
-Where necessary a write off is made for obsolete bags and spare parts.
+Where necessary a write off is made for obsolete bags and spare parts and recognised in cost of sales.